Topology Aware Deep Learning for Wireless Network Optimization: Topology-Aware Deep Learning Framework

 Intuitively, this operation measures for each link how relevant they are under the current network topology and the given demand set, where the score is given by the inner product.
+In our implementation, links with a score higher or equal to a threshold $\alpha$ will be maintained; otherwise, the links are pruned from the topology.
+Note that $\alpha$ is a parameter that will impact the tradeoff between reduced network size and the quality of the final optimization solution, which will be tuned during experiments.